DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

 machines, although the women we met with all continued to see value in having the internet.

-At Imangara, both Emily's and Mary’s computers needed repairs.
+At Imangara, both Emily’s and Mary’s computers needed repairs.
 They were paying for the internet, even though they could not use it, and were planning on calling the internet service provider to get it suspended.
 Louise was using her internet connection with her iPad, as her PC had